norweeg/self-hosted-docker-server-templates/README.md

 # Self-hosted Docker Server Templates

+**Due to Traefik's recent upgrade to version 2.0, all traefik configuration in these templates will not work with the traefik:latest image.
+If you pulled, forked, cloned, or otherwise used these templates in your own project/organization, it is recommended that you `git pull` to get the latest commit in which I changed the traefik image used to traefik:v1.7-alpine, the last traefik version compatible with these templates as currently written, while I read [Traefik's migration guide](https://docs.traefik.io/v2.0/migration/v1-to-v2/), rewrite and test these templates to make them compatible with Traefik 2.0 (and hopefully onward!).**

 This repository contains what you need to get started self-hosting various services while also giving you a little knowledge around docker and docker-compose.
 The templates will set up the following:

 * Base